-Qualified schools on subscription have access to the eBook at no cost to students.
-Contact your SOLIDWORKS Value Added Reseller to obtain access.
+Qualified schools on subscription have access to the PDF at no cost to students.
+Contact your SOLIDWORKS Value Added Reseller to obtain access or to obtain printed hardcopies at low cost.

 SOLIDWORKS Tutorials

 The SOLIDWORKS Education Edition - Fundamentals of 3D Design and Simulation manual also supplements the SOLIDWORKS Tutorials.